In 1958 or ’59 when I was sixteen

 The house stayed the same, the grass grew

-and got mowed, I went away to college,
+and got mowed, the sturdy hose reel became rusty, I went away to college,

 my parents divorced.